Last Updated on February 21, 2021

 Unlike trash bins that are often tall, storage tote boxes are longer and can be easily stacked.
 Making them the perfect solution to store your inflatable pool during the cold months.

-We highly recommend getting these storage boxes since they have the adequate size to fit most inflatable pools and you can also store your pool equipment in them.
+We highly recommend getting these storage boxes since they have the adequate size to fit most inflatable pools and you can also store your pool equipment and chemicals in them.

 We suggest putting in some mothballs inside the boxes to keep pests out and prevent them from ruining your pool or your pool equipment.